holochain/docs-pages/11ty-markdown-changes.md

 ## Divs
   - No more `markdown=1`, instead leave a blank line after.
-  - Core Concepts intro, orientation, and storysequence divs have had their `coreconcepts-` prefixes and can now be created as MD containers.
+  - Core Concepts intro and orientation divs have had their `coreconcepts-` prefixes removed and can now be created as MD containers. `coreconcepts-storysequence` blocks have been replaced with individual `storystep` blocks around each step in a story sequence.
 Use:
     ```
     ::: intro
     words words